 The Sarah Jane Adventures: “Whatever Happened to Sarah Jane?”
 (2007).
 Two part episode [S1, Ep 7–8] of a children’s TV show.
 Meteoroid K67 is on a collision course with Earth but no-one knows because it is coming through a radar blind spot.
 When in range, Sarah Jane will use her alien computer, Mr Smith, to create a magnetic pulse and deflect it back into space.
 But only after other time-travel adventures take place across the decades in between.
 Watch

 The Size of Texas (2011).
-Comedy short about a group of scientists advising the government about an asteroid that will impact Earth in 15 hours.
+Three-minute comedy short about a group of scientists advising the government about an asteroid that will impact Earth in 15 hours.
 Their best estimate is that it’s the size of Texas, or at least a Texas and a Paris, Texas.
-They needs to know how many Texases before considering mass evacuation and it depends on the decade used to define the size of Texas.
+They need to know how many Texases before considering mass evacuation, but it depends on the decade used to define the size of Texas.
 But it’s all too late, because no-one listened to Dutton.
 You need to watch Armageddon first.
 Brought to you by the cast of Funny or Die.
 Funny, that.
 Watch

 Lights, Camera and Asteroid!
 That’s a wrap.

 TL;DR: Read the short version.